samsuh/trello-clone/README.md

 ## Personal notes on my progress on this project

+Jan 30, 2024
+Create handler for createBoard using create-safe-action. createBoard returns a promise that returns our board.

 Jan 29, 2024
 Re-examine the server action refactor. useAction takes in safeAction. start to refactor create-board into actions/create-board folder.